Legal U.S. Online Betting Guide For 2016

 Bringing Clarity To The Current Online Gambling Situation In America

-UIGEA - The Unlawful Internet Gambling Enforcement Act, dubbed UIGEA was passed in 2006 to place strict regulation on how online transactions could be processed.
-By definition, this law prohibits online gambling businesses from receiving (any form of payment) from online game players who wish to make winnings by selecting lucky winning positions or numbers.
-This law stipulates that all online gambling businesses and all those parties that facilitate the transmission of the (funds/ properties) from the betting players to the business should be prosecuted.
-This law has been the center of criticism due to its ambiguity; does not, clearly, define which online games are subject to the law and which ones are not.
-The common misconception regarding this law is that it made gambling online illegal across the board.
-The fact is that the UIGEA law only made it illegal for banks and other financial institutions to process any transactions related to online wagering, but did not specifically go after players.
+UIGEA - The Unlawful Internet Gambling Enforcement Act (UIGEA), was passed in 2006 with the objective of providing regulatory oversight regarding how online gambling transactions could be processed.
+By definition, this law prohibits online gambling businesses from receiving online payments from players who wish to profit from games of luck in regards to wining positions or numbers.
+This law stipulates that all online gambling businesses and all those parties that facilitate the transmission of the funds from the player to the business are committing a crime.
+This law has been the center of criticism due to its ambiguity and the fact that it does not clearly define which online games are subject to the law and which ones are not.
+The common misconception regarding this law is that it made online gambling illegal across the board for US players.
+The fact is that the UIGEA law only addresses the handling of the gambling transactions handled through participating payment processors, and does not address or go after players at all.

 It is to be noted that the Federal Wire Act does not affect any other betting or wagering of online games.
 Again, the law does not hold jurisdiction over wire transmissions (communication or funds processing) between States if such wire transmissions do not have anything to do with sports betting.
 Under this law, online gaming and wagering is perfectly legal.